 Denial claims there is no disease.
 Enabling makes it easy for those addicted to continue using, despite negative consequences that continue occurring.
 Many families and/or friends believe, that somehow if they protect their loved one from failing, their love and protection will be enough to save him/her.

 Enabling takes the form of providing the addict a place to stay, paying his/her rent, paying the bills, stocking the pantry, calling in sick for the addict if he/she is too, high or hung over to show up.

 Families splinter and can disintegrate under the weight of addiction and its web of deceit, denial, enabling, and subsequent consequences.

-For some, considering an intervention process can feel harsh or punitive in dealing with a loved one who suffers from addiction or alcoholism.
+For some, considering an intervention can feel harsh or punitive in dealing with a loved one who suffers from alcoholism and/or drug addiction.
 The reality is that if addiction is left untreated, it can be fatal.
 It can take your loved one’s life and/or someone else’s.
 If you’re asking the question, most likely it’s time.

 You will know it’s time if, as a family member and/or friend, you are feeling powerless to save your loved one.
 You have tried encouraging, hugging, pleading, cajoling, complaining, condemning.
 In response, you have received promises upon promises, only to watch your loved one continue using, deceiving, and deteriorating.
 You and your family are exhausted, caught in the vicious cycle of addiction.

 Often families wait too late to intervene.
 And, in the meantime, you and/or your loved one end up experiencing losses you never imagined you would have to experience.
 Intervening earlier than later can save you and your loved from hitting rock bottom.
 Intervening earlier than later can raise the bottom for you and your loved one, saving all of you from further losses.